pangpang20/gaussdb-python/docs/api/crdb.rst

 .. _crdb-differences:

-Main differences from PostgreSQL
+Main differences from GaussDB
 --------------------------------

-CockroachDB behaviour is `different from PostgreSQL`__: please refer to the database documentation for details.
+CockroachDB behaviour is `different from GaussDB`__: please refer to the database documentation for details.
 These are some of the main differences affecting GaussDB behaviour: